There is a stigma about growing old(er) in America, This stigma often translates into ageism.

 There is routine.
 Follow the routine: Wake up, go to work, come home.
 This routine will work for thousands of years.
 It’s easier this way.
 We are drones.
 And drones don’t think about anything else, least of all the rapid passing of finite life.

 Program yourself so you don’t have to think or feel or worry.
 Be cold.
 Be inhuman.
 If you don’t think or feel or worry, you don’t have to have the mounting anxieties that come with each year that passes and you’re one step closer to obsolescence.
 You won’t have to worry about losing your job to someone younger.
-You won’t have to worry if your wife or husband is cheating on you.
+You won’t have to worry if your wife or husband is cheating on you with a better-looking or more-successful version.
 You won’t have to worry about that new wrinkle just below your left eye that makes you look a little more like Clint Eastwood.

-Be a robot.
-Then, you won’t have to worry about growing old as a human.
+Society wants you to be a robot.
+The upside of this is, if you become a robot you won’t have to worry about growing old as a human.

-When Huffington Post ran an article discussing it in 2014, they described it more as a “manolescent” (from urban dictionary) i.e. adult males who refuse to take responsibility, and whose carefree attitude is both appealing and detrimental to the women (Wendy Darlings) who take care of them.
+When Huffington Post ran an article discussing it in 2014, they described it more as a “manolescent” (from urban dictionary), i.e. adult males who refuse to take responsibility, and whose carefree attitude is both appealing and detrimental to the women (those Wendy Darlings) who take care of them.

 But the mentality behind Peter Pan’s rule of “Never grow up” extends far beyond social interactions and becoming a responsible adult, be it in jobs, relationships, etc. The attitude is that growing old is a betrayal of the “live fast, die young” mantra that has been championed in the US, and around much of the world, for as long as anyone can remember.